linebender/linebender.github.io/content/blog/2025-05-07-tmil-17/index.md

 - [vello#1011][]: Adds native WebGL backend for vello_hybrid.
 - [vello#1008][]: Makes vello_common and vello_cpu no_std.

-This month also saw the first release of vello_cpu!
+This month also saw the first release of [vello_cpu](https://crates.io/crates/vello_cpu)!

+As the name implies, vello_cpu is a CPU-only renderer for vector graphics using Vello's tech stack.
-It's still very experimental (version 0.0.1) and likely to see all sorts of breaking changes, and performance isn't great, but if you want to experiment with it, you can run `cargo add vello_cpu` in your terminal and start hacking away.
+It's still very experimental (version [0.0.1](https://github.com/linebender/vello/releases/tag/sparse-strips-v0.0.1)) and likely to see all sorts of breaking changes, and performance isn't great, but if you want to experiment with it, you can run `cargo add vello_cpu` in your terminal and start hacking away.

 ## Parley